Raimundo R. Cox

 In addition, I work extensively on Francisco Suárez, whom I interpret as a pivotal figure between medieval and modern philosophy.
 My work on Suárez aims to clarify the scholastic background of early modern metaphysics, especially within the rationalist tradition.

 More broadly, I am interested in how modern philosophy reshaped central domains such as religion, politics, and history.
-I am always up for a chat on current events and their historical origins.
-I hold a BA and an MA in philosophy from the Universidad de Los Andes in my hometown of Santiago, Chile.
+I am always happy to discuss current events and their historical origins.

 news